Lobotuerk/GazeboSim_performance_inspector/README.md

 # If you're using Ignition:
 ./performance_metrics

-# If you-re using Gazebo 11:
+# If you're using Gazebo 11:
 ./performance_metrics --topic "~/world_stats"
 ```